Bobbo117/MQ135-Air-Quality-Sensor/README.md

 (Humidex is a device which draws air from the upstairs to expel damp air from the finished basement to the outside.)

-Shark Clean Sense IQ Model HP102 Air Purifier in basement indicates 97 - 100 % clean air
+My Shark Clean Sense IQ Model HP102 Air Purifier in the basement indicates 97 - 100 % clean air

 Are these measurement accurate?
 I don't know.
 Are they useful?
 I think so, because they reflect trends if not precise concentrations.